 - anxiety-related physical symptoms such as headaches, and a racing heart which you might mistake as evidence of illness

 Treatment for Health Anxiety

 Evidence shows that Cognitive Behaviour Therapy is highly effective in treating Health Anxiety.
-If you would like to know more about treatment for Health Anxiety at The Fitzrovia Psychology Clinic, please do not hesitate to get in touch to arrange an assessment.
+If you would like to know more about treatment for Health Anxiety at the Fitzrovia Psychology Clinic, please contact us to arrange an assessment.